 What places and activities do you specialize in?

-"Infinite Morocco as a family-run boutique Moroccan travel agency; has been organizing bespoke experiences to individuals and small groups.
-We offer full service, affordable luxury tours tailored around your requirements.
+"Infinite Morocco as a family-run boutique Moroccan travel agency; has been organizing bespoke experiences for individuals and small groups.
+We offer full-service, affordable luxury tours tailored to your requirements.
 We rely on our deep knowledge of the kingdom as a DMC and strong connections with boutique hotel owners, local guides...etc besides our crew including the office staff our subsidiary transportation company with an important fleet of vehicles/local drivers, to deliver some unique experiences.

 We are a proud member of the following travel associations: ARAVDT, FNAVM, JATA, ATA besides holding the ministry of tourism license: 44D/15"

 "As a little child who grows up in the Berber villages of upper Todra valley, I came to encounter and interact with travelers/trekkers from all around the world exploring my area despite the language barrier at that time.

 I feel lucky to be involved in tourism in early 2000 as I can see how the internet has influenced the industry."

 Please share a unique travel experience you will never forget.

 "One of the unique travel experiences was in my first years in tourism escorting adventure tours through the southern oases routes with a Land Rover 110, exploring some of the remotes areas.

 Discover Morocco's northern cities on this quick 4-day itinerary starting in Tangier.
 You'll explore medieval medinas of historic Meknes and Fes, roam blue-painted streets of picturesque Chefchaouen, and discover ancient ruins of the fallen Roman Empire in Volubilis.